Damitechstar/alx_html_css/README.md

-This project focuses on the basics of HTML.
+This project focuses on HTML and CSS.
-The folder contains base.index, index, and tweets html files
+The repo consists of directories containing files from projects on html basic, html advanced, css basic, css advanced, flexbox, and implementing a design from scratch.